Fort Mill Eminent Domain

 For example, if the government only intends to acquire a portion of your property, you may be able to convince them to let you be involved in the project’s design to preserve the appearance of your land.
 Also, if the project is years away, you may be able to negotiate a way to remain on the property for longer, or at least until the public works project gets underway.

-It is important to seek legal counsel to understand all of your possible options in the event of an eminent domain situation.
+It is important to seek legal counsel to understand all of your possible options in the event of an eminent domain situation, because eminent domain does have limitations.
 There may be possibilities you have not yet thought of.

 What Are the Problems With Eminent Domain?